JoeLew709500/casemanager/README.md

 Users will then be able to create 'actions' which will record what the user has done for each incident and then be able to attach any relevant photos related to that action.

 ## Project
-### Scope of Work for Fly-Tipping Incident Tracking Application
+### Scope of Work for Incident Tracking Application

 #### 1. Overview
 The purpose of this project is to develop a web application that allows users to track and manage Public Protection incidents.
 The application will provide features for creating incidents, recording actions taken, and attaching relevant photos.

 #### 2. Objectives
-- Provide a user-friendly interface for creating and managing fly-tipping incidents.
+- Provide a user-friendly interface for creating and managing incidents.
 - Enable users to record actions taken for each incident.
 - Allow users to attach photos related to each action.
 - Implement a robust backend for storing and retrieving incident data.